offlineland/exporter/README.md

 ## For developers:

 The goal of this exporter is to save _private_ data off of Manyland into a self-contained format (usable as-is for people to dig through all of their manyland content).
-The exported data can also be re-imported in [Offlineland](https://offlineland.io).
+Files should be human-readable and incidentally machine-readable (eg. the exported data can also be re-imported in [Offlineland](https://offlineland.io) by programatically reading the .zip file's content).

+Exporting should not hammer the manyland servers.
+Especially, be careful about:
+- throttling the API calls (use `sleep`)
-Exporting should not hammer the manyland servers: throttle the downloads, and avoid downloading public data (that is unrelated to the user) as it's all in the archives already.
+- avoid downloading public data (that is unrelated to the user) as it's all in the archives already

 The actual work is done on the `exporter.ts` file (`.ts` instead of `.js`) because I can't live without types.
 To set up a dev env: